DavidiaCostant/astrophotopy/DOCS.md

 * hist: the vector of values of luminance
 * norm: the norm(squared) of "hist" vector
-* dev: the deviation of the image's norm within a set of images
+* dev: the deviation of image's norm within a set of images

 ```python
 class Image: